-Let's admit it: Newtown's new bar explosion is starting to look like the Washington State Fair, but Earl's Juke Joint has more to offer than just another 4th of July party.
-Owner, and ex-Shady Pines head honcho, Pasan Wijesana has pulled off the seemingly impossible — soul without kitsch, and given King Street a bar for grown-ups with a New Orleans edge.
+Earl's Juke Joint has been around since 2013 and remained a firm Newtown favourite since then.
+Owner and ex-Shady Pines head honcho Pasan Wijesana has pulled off the seemingly impossible — soul without kitsch — and given King Street a grown-up bar with a New Orleans edge.

-When your stomach starts growling it's time to move on, unless the delicious and repeatedly proffered Bombay spice mix satisfies you.
-Yeah, your bar crew is the usual mix of moustache and whisky-shots that you'd expect from the Swillhouse Group, but that doesn't stop Earl's reaching Midnight Special heights on the 'reasons to go to Newtown' list.
 The only disappointment here was that we didn't get to see Rule # 5: 'If Triumph by the Wu Tang Clan plays there will momentarily be no bar service.
-At least for the first verse anyway.'
+At least for the first verse anyway.